Tok/sd-forge-deforum/README.md

 *TL;DR:* This extension should be able to run with either version `1.3.5` or `1.4.2` of `basicsr`, but not all versions may install or run properly with all combos of Python and Torch.

+### ModuleNotFoundError: No module named 'torchvision.transforms.functional_tensor'
+May happen when there is a versions conflict with `basicsr` and `torchvision`.
+A workaround can be found here: https://github.com/Tok/sd-forge-deforum/issues/1#issuecomment-2318333572

 ### Other problems with torch